-Scripture warns of the sins of lewdness, fornication and adultery which God calls “works of the flesh” not fitting for His saints (Galatians 5:19–21).
+Scripture warns of the sins of lewdness, fornication and adultery, which God calls “works of the flesh” not fitting for His saints (Galatians 5:19–21).
 If not sincerely repented of, these sexual sins will lead to death (Romans 6:23)!
-Yet the Internet today is full of modern-day “works of the flesh” which many adults and even teens are participating in.
+Yet the Internet today is full of modern-day “works of the flesh,” which many adults and even teens are participating in.
 What are these Internet works of the flesh?
-How can you protect yourself, your children, and those you love?
+How can you protect yourself, your children and all those you love?

 Whether the physical act, or the meditation of the heart, eyes and mind (cf. Matthew 5:27–28), Jesus Christ made it clear that lust, fornication and adultery are sin!
 Whether it is visiting pornographic websites, using sex “chat rooms” or mobile phone “sexting,” or even if the behavior may seem by some standards to be less extreme—such as sharing provocative pictures or messages with friends or strangers Facebook or Twitter—if it is behavior that God considers “lewd” and inappropriate, then like any sin, it can be overcome if we sincerely seek the help of our Lord and High Priest, Jesus Christ (Philippians 4:13).

 So, what do parents need to be aware of?
 And whether teens or adults, what do Christians of any age need to repent of if they are participating in Internet works of the flesh?